callumlocke/find-assets/README.md

 Elements are 'adjacent' if they are all the same type (either all scripts or all stylesheets) and they have nothing of consequence between them.
 That means only whitespace and *basic* comments (not conditional comments) are allowed between adjacent elements.
 Anything else, and the elements aren't considered adjacent.
 The idea is: if you could safely concatenate the scripts/stylesheets within a group, and replace the whole set of adjacent elements with a single `script` or `link` tag pointing at the concatenated result, without affecting how the page works (excepting contrived edge cases), then they are grouped together.

 From v0.1, `findAssets.html()` looks inside **conditional comments** for references too.
 If same-type elements are adjacent inside a conditional comment, then those will be grouped just as if they were in the main document.
-But elements are never grouped together across a conditional comment boundary – i.e. elements immediately before or after a conditional comment will not be grouped together, nor will they be grouped with any elements found inside the conditional comment.
+But elements are never grouped together across a conditional comment boundary.

 #### disabling/limiting grouping